-All of the major hotels along the Croisette have their own private beaches (like the Martinez, or the Marriott) and the beach at the Hotel Carlton is no exception.
-Offering loungers, waiter service, great food and drink, as well as lockers (to keep your valuables safe) and showers, it’s a great option.
-It’s also incredibly central.
-These beaches are more built-up with tables, chairs and floats, so they might not be as pretty on first glance, but the water is perfect and the beaches clean.
-You’ll have to pay to use these beaches (if you aren’t a guest) but for many people, the convenience and the cachet are worth it – this is the same beach where Grace Kelly filmed To Catch a Thief in 1954.
+All of the major hotels along La Croisette have their own private beaches (like the Martinez, or the Marriott) and the Hotel Carlton is no exception.
+Offering loungers, waiter service, showers, and lockers to keep your valuables safe, the Carlton Beach is a great option, and is also conveniently located.
+These beaches are more built-up with tables, chairs and floats, so they might not be as pretty at first glance, but the water is perfect and the premises clean.
+You’ll have to pay to use these beaches (if you aren’t a hotel guest) but for many people, the convenience and the cachet are worth it – this is the same beach where Grace Kelly filmed To Catch a Thief in 1954.

 Long Beach (private)